ericelliott/object-list/README.md

 # object-list

-Work with arrays of objects.
+Treat arrays of objects like a db you can query.
 A single object from an `object-list` is called a record.

 ## Status